Houston Express stay alive in NBC World Series, beat Rose Hill 5-3

 HUTCHINSON, Kan.
-(NBC World Series) – The Houston, TX Express stayed alive in the 2020 NBC World Series powered by Evergy, defeating the Rose Hill, KS Sluggers 5-3 on Thursday night at Hobart-Detter Field.
+(KSNW) – The Houston, TX Express stayed alive in the 2020 NBC World Series powered by Evergy, defeating the Rose Hill, KS Sluggers 5-3 on Thursday night at Hobart-Detter Field.

 The Express’ one, two and three hole hitters collected seven of the team’s 10 hits, with Court Cosco leading the way with a 3-for-4 outing and two RBIs.
 Dante Freeman led the Sluggers with a 4-for-4 outing to go with two RBIs.